Novo Nordisk Foundation awards DKK 795 million to strengthen diabetes initiatives in the North Denmark Region

 Steno Diabetes Center North Denmark will have five core activities:

 - patient-centred and evidence-based treatment and prevention of the complications of diabetes;

 - intersectoral collaboration on prevention, early detection and treatment of diabetes; and,

 - developing, testing and disseminating digital health solutions in diabetes.

-The Center’s special focus on digital health solutions in diabetes will enable Steno Diabetes Center North Denmark to become a leader in this field regionally, nationally and internationally.
-The Center will contribute to realizing the digital potential within diabetes to improve the quality and effectiveness of treatment and prevention and helping people with diabetes to be more self-reliant, thereby improving their quality of life.
+The centre’s special focus on digital health solutions in diabetes will enable Steno Diabetes Center North Denmark to become a leader in this field regionally, nationally and internationally.
+The Centre will contribute to realizing the digital potential within diabetes to improve the quality and effectiveness of treatment and prevention and helping people with diabetes to be more self-reliant, thereby improving their quality of life.

 The grant to the North Denmark Region enters into effect on 1 January 2018 and will run until the end of 2027, with the possibility of extension thereafter.
 The Foundation will fund the operating costs of the supplementary treatment of patients, clinical research, intersectoral collaboration and competence development.
 In addition, the Foundation will also fund the construction and equipping of the new building.

 From 2018 and until the new building is expected to be operational in 2022, Steno Diabetes Center North Denmark will operate from premises at Aalborg University Hospital.